 (Study for a Time Machine)

 In Nice, in front of the Baie des Anges, in 1952, Montlaur has refined his style.
-The shapes have become geometric, the colors are balanced.
+Shapes have become geometric and colors are balanced.

 (The Master of Moulins)

 Montlaur pursues his search for perfection.
 He associates shapes and colors following the principles of his friend, the painter Gino Severini: “the colors are determined in an almost mathematical way and follow rigorously from the forms” (Du cubisme au classisisme, 1921).
-Here, the painter was inspired by the triptych of the cathedral of Moulins where the virgin and the child are encompassed in a mandorla, a nebulous sun shining in the blue of the sky.
+Here, the artist was inspired by the triptych of the cathedral of Moulins where Virgin and Child are framed in a mandorla, with a nebulous sun shining in the blue of the sky.